BlueDrink9/keeb_snakeskin/README.md

 ### Printing

-These designs are designed to be printed without supports where possible.
+These designs are designed to be printed in PLA without supports where possible.
 There is only one severe (90 degree) overhang in the design, which is the first blocker of the carrycase.
 This should be the only part that needs supports.
 Setting your printer to only print overhangs over 70 degrees should be enough